 A third way that hydrocodone can kill is through the destruction of the liver.
 Acetaminophen was reportedly added to hydrocodone to discourage abuse since acetaminophen can damage the liver in high doses.
 But apparently many people do not know about this fact or choose to ignore it in favor of a preferred method of getting high.

 To get around this point of acetaminophen damage, a few pharmaceutical companies are working with all-hydrocodone formulations.
 On one hand, this is good because there is less chance of liver damage or failure among people who have chronic pain and thus need long-term administration of a pain medication.
 On the other hand, this may be a terrible idea because it may play right into the hands of people who would like to get a more powerful, all-hydrocodone pill.

 The new pill is described as having a hydrocodone dosage ten times stronger than the current pills on the market.
 Two of the three companies working on this formulation are building in anti-abuse features (such as impregnating plastic with the medication which is then absorbed by the body, leaving plastic masses behind that may pass out of the body intact).
 The other company, Zogenix, is not proposing to build in any defensive features.

 Helping Someone Addicted to Hydrocodone

-A person who is addicted to hydrocodone needs help with the cravings and with restoring the self esteem that is destroyed by addiction.
-This - and much more - is offered on the Narconon drug and alcohol rehabilitation program.
-For more than forty-five years, those addicted to opiates, alcohol or other drugs have been able to go home after this long-term program and remain sober.
-It's a comprehensive program that gives recovering addicts the tools they need to make drug-free choices when they get back out in life.
+A person who is addicted to hydrocodone needs help with the cravings and with restoring the self-esteem that is destroyed by addiction.
+This—and much more—is offered on the Narconon drug and alcohol rehabilitation program.
+For almost five decades, those addicted to opiates, alcohol or other drugs have been able to go home after this program and remain sober.
+It’s a comprehensive program that gives recovering addicts the tools they need to make drug-free choices when they get back out in life.

-To help someone you care about recover from addiction to hydrocodone, contact Narconon at 1-800-775-8750 today.
+Help someone you care about recover from addiction to hydrocodone